shweta44-svg/shweta44-svg/README.md

-- 👋 Hi, I’m @shweta44-svg
+- 👋 Hi, I’m Shweta
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Software Development and AI
-- 🌱 Data Enthusiast with Specilization in Machine Learning and AI
+- 🌱 Data Enthusiast with B.tech Honours in AI and ML
-- 💞️ I’m looking to collaborate on current trends in Machine Learning and NLP tech.
+- 💞️ I’m looking to collaborate on current trends in Data Science and SDE
 - 📫 How to reach me shwetashinde961@gmail.com , Linkden : https://www.linkedin.com/in/shweta-shinde-b56832196/